Get Google Sitelinks for Your Snippets (Organic and Paid)

 One-line sitelinks

 The most prominent difference between column and one-line sitelinks is their visual aspect.
-Column sitelinks dominate the SERP, especially if they come with a search box.
-One-line sitelinks, on the contrary, look rather modest.
+Column sitelinks dominate the SERP, whereas one-line sitelinks look rather modest.

 Where one-line sitelinks do well is that they are more widespread and easier to get.
 This is because they aren’t space-hoggers like classic column sitelinks.
 There can be only one set of column sitelinks per search query, but you can see several sets of one-line sitelinks per SERP.